Winnipeg Jets (1972–1996): Uniforms

-Winnipeg White Out
+Winnipeg whiteout

-The Winnipeg White Out is a hockey tradition that dates back to 1987 when fans were asked to wear white clothing to home playoff games, creating a very intimidating effect and atmosphere.
-It was created as a response to the "C of Red" created by fans of the Calgary Flames, whom the home-town Jets were facing in the first round of the 1987 Stanley Cup Playoffs.
+The Winnipeg whiteout is a tradition that dates back to 1987 when fans were asked to wear white clothing to home playoff games, creating a very intimidating effect and atmosphere.
+It was created as a response to the "C of Red" created by fans of the Calgary Flames, whom the hometown Jets were facing in the first round of the 1987 Stanley Cup playoffs.
 The Jets eliminated the Flames in six games, and fans wore white for every home playoff game thereafter.
 Fans dubbed it the "White Out" which is a prairie term for a winter snow storm.
-Marketing for the team during the playoff referred to the "charge of the white brigade."
-In later years, marketing referred to the White Out as "White Noise."
+Marketing for the team during the playoff referred to the "charge of the white brigade".
+In later years, marketing referred to the whiteout as "White Noise".

-Fans of the AHL franchise Manitoba Moose also continued this tradition when the team briefly relocated to St. John's, Newfoundland, as the St. John's IceCaps, as did fans of the "IceCap's White Out" and "Coyotes White Out," respectively.
-When the Thrashers moved to Winnipeg as the second incarnation of the Jets, they brought back the White Out tradition for the 2015 and 2018 playoffs.
+Fans of the American Hockey League's Manitoba Moose also continued this tradition when the team briefly relocated to St. John's, Newfoundland and Labrador, as the St. John's IceCaps, as did fans of the "IceCap's White Out" respectively. and "Coyotes White Out", When the Thrashers moved to Winnipeg as the second incarnation of the Jets, they brought back the whiteout tradition for all playoff appearances of the Jets.